 HOW TO GET THE BOW BOUNCING

 To add that bounce, rather than thinking “bounce”, it may be more useful to think quite the opposite.
-In fact here is a funny experiment to try in passages where you want a rapid bounce but are having trouble getting the bow jumping: try keeping the bow really stuck into the string, with lots of weight but with very short, wrist-only bow strokes.
-The harder you try to keep it into the string the more it will bounce ….. beautiful !!
+In fact here is a curious experiment to try in passages where we want a rapid bounce but are having trouble getting the bow jumping: try keeping the bow really stuck into the string, with lots of weight but with very short, wrist-only bow strokes.
+The harder we try to keep it into the string the more it will bounce ….. beautiful !!
 “Short” is what appears to be the magic word in this trick.